-Two Westerville police officers have been shot and killed Saturday afternoon on Crosswind Drive.
+Two Westerville police officers were shot and killed Saturday afternoon on Crosswind Drive.
 Officers Eric Joering, 39, and Anthony Morelli, 54, responded to a 911 hang-up around 11:30am and were fired on when they arrived at the address.

 ABC6 identified the alleged shooter was identified as Quentin Lamar Smith.
 He was wounded in the exchange of gunfire with the officers and taken to an area hospital.
 No word yet on the alleged killers condition.